on this page

 This is lease or rent money you get from a property you own.
 It counts in your income test.

 A lump sum is a one off amount of money.
-Lump sums can count in your income test.
-If so, they may affect your payment from us.
+They can count in your income test and may affect your payment from us.

-We now treat Paid Parental Leave as income.
+We treat Paid Parental Leave as taxable income.
 This means Parental Leave Pay and Dad and Partner Pay count in your income test for payments from us.